edyedy123/Fit-Friends-App/README.md

 - Easy access to data in database such as video, photo and files.
 - For more information on **Firebase** visit https://firebase.google.com/

+## System Components

+### Add Exercice Tool
+Used to create and add exercises to the main screen log by entering the weight and rep information for each set completed.

 ## Use Cases

 ### Logging an exercise